 In the context of implantable devices, the size shortening of antennas can introduce additional problems of the impedance matching [4].
 Additional issues include the biocompatibility and the bandwidth broadening for avoiding secondary effects related to frequency shifts.
-However, the environmental issue (and the most forgotten one) that limits the performance of an antenna (either transmitting or receiving antenna) is operating inside a lossy and relatively uncharacterized medium.
-This means that contrary to what happens within the air, the medium constituted by the human tissue will dominate the radiation performance of the whole RF link [5].
-The antennas can be integrated with RF chips using either the on-package [6], or the on-chip [7,8] or even the on-wafer [9] technique.
-The Figure 2 illustrates for few cases, the respective concept behind the integration technique.
-The photographs in the Figure 2(a) belong to a RF transceiver IC, which was fabricated using the silicon-based (Si-based) System-in-Package (SiP) technology [6].
-The SIP technology was invented by Philips Corporation, on which the microdevices are flip-chip mounted onto passive component substrates, whose consequence is the footprint area minimization as well as the parasitic elements.
-A lateral cut photograph is showed in order to better illustrate this integration concept [6].
-To resume, in the on-package integration the antenna is coupled into the package where the RF chip is supported and is the simplest technique.
+However, the environmental issue (and the most forgotten one) that limits the performance of an antenna (either transmitting or receiving antenna) is operating inside a lossy medium.
+This means that contrary to what happens in the free space, the medium constituted by the human tissue will dominate the radiation performance of the whole RF link [5].
+The antennas can be integrated with RF chips using either the on-package, or the on-chip or even the on-wafer technique.
+In case of on-package integration, the antenna is coupled into the package where the RF chip is supported.
+This first technique is the most simple of all.
+The on-chip integration requires more than one integration process for more than one technology, which can lead to a situation where the technology for fabricating the RF chip can be incompatible with the one used for fabricating the antenna.
+Finally, the technique that seems to be promising is the on-wafer because wafer-level-packaging (WLP) techniques for joining heterogeneous technologies are offered by the industry with a relatively low-price.
+This last technique is especially suitable for integrating patch-antennas (due to their planar shape) are easy to package with the RF chips [6].
+A variety of antennas with a variety of shapes and physical placement are related in the literature, as it is the work done by Soontornpipit et al [7] who fabricated implantable patch antennas with spiral and serpentine shapes.
+The folded shortedpatch antenna in the Figure 2 was fabricated by Mendes [8] and it exploits the third dimension for fabricating small antennas with relatively good radiation characteristics.